terenceneo/Social-Analytics/README.md

 ## Outcomes

-- Tableau dashboards for both new and existing business owners who are interested in the food industry
+- Tableau dashboards for new and existing business owners who are interested in the food industry
-- Gephi chart
+- Social Network Graph

 ## Dataset Used